 LinkedIn DS hiring values strong statistical and causal inference skills combined with experience working on recommender systems or large-scale behavioral data.
 The ability to design and analyze A/B tests with complex network effects (when treating one user affects their connections), measure long-term member outcomes rather than just short-term engagement metrics, and work with graph-structured data is differentiated.
 Experience with economic modeling or labor market data is valuable for the Economic Graph team.
 Common gaps include candidates focused on predictive accuracy without causal reasoning capability, and data scientists without experience with network effects in experimental design.

-These are the most frequent reasons Data Scientist resumes fail to pass LinkedIn's ATS or get filtered during recruiter review.
+These are the most frequent reasons Data Scientist resumes fail LinkedIn's ATS or get filtered during recruiter review.

 Listing machine learning algorithms without showing business application